The graph of implicit edge dependencies for indecomposability and beyond: New rays of the submodular cone

 Before presenting our new rays of the submodular cone, we use the graph of edge dependencies to prove that matroid polytopes of connected matroids are indecomposable, thus providing a large family of indecomposable polytopes.
 We are very grateful to Federico Castillo, who encouraged us to add this section to our manuscript, and shared his thoughts on the proof.
 In particular, he pointed us to \cite[Proposition 4.3.2]{Oxley} as a potential key step for the proof.

-Let $M$ be a matroid with ground set~$\ground$, and set of bases~$\bases(\mat)$ (see~\cite{Oxley} for a comprehensive introduction to matroid theory).
-The \defn{matroid (base) polytope} of~$M$ is the convex hull of all the indicator vectors of its bases:
+Let $M$ be a matroid with ground set~$\ground$, and set of bases~$\bases(\mat)$ (see~\cite{Oxley} for a thorough introduction to matroid theory).
+The \defn{matroid (base) polytope} of~$M$ is the convex hull of the indicator vectors of its bases:

 This gives rise to the following polyhedral characterization of matroids.

 \begin{theorem}[{\cite[Thm.~4.1]{GelfandGoreskiMacPhersonSerganova}}] A collection $\bases$ of subsets of $\ground$ is the set of bases of a matroid if and only if all edges of $\conv\{\b e_B ~;~ B\in \bases\}$ are in direction $\b e_i-\b e_j$ for some $i,j\in\ground$. \end{theorem}